Peace of Mind Tips and Advice

 - Don't hold grudges.
 Learn to forget and forgive.
 Nurturing ill feelings and grievances hurts you and causes lack of sleep.

 - Don't be jealous of others.
 Being jealous means that you have low self-esteem, and consider yourself inferior to others.
-Jealousy and low self esteem, often, lead to lack of inner peace.
+Jealousy and low self esteem, often, lead to lack of peace of mind.

 - Accept what cannot be changed.
 This saves a lot of time, energy and worries.
 Every day, we face numerous inconveniences, irritations and situations that are beyond our control.
 If we can change them, that's fine, but this is not always possible.
 We must learn to put up with such things and accept them cheerfully.